mae-chan98/bulk-send-whatsapp/README.md

+# Bulk Send Whatsapp
-whatsapp-scheduler is intended to automate sending messages to whatsapp.
+bulk-send-whatsapp is intended to automate sending messages to whatsapp.
+You can import contact list in csv format, and bulk-send a template message in one-click.

-# Project Setup
+## Project Setup
 1. Make sure you have python.
 You can install using command:
 ```powershell
 pip install python